WillSturgeon/model_phasevel_TERRA/README.md

 -- 7. -- run_hphase_R_testing_loop.sh
 calls hphase_tomofilt.f.
 This applys the tomographic filter of the obseved phase velocity map (hvh2) to the predicted phase velocity map.

+Then finally, add GMT plotting scripts (maybe in a new repository).